pydantic/pydantic/docs/blog/pydantic-v2-alpha.md

 We're excited to announce the first alpha release of Pydantic V2!

-This first Pydantic V2 alpha is no April Fool's joke, for a start we missed our April 1st target date :cry:.
+This first Pydantic V2 alpha is no April Fool's joke &mdash; for a start we missed our April 1st target date :cry:.
 After a year's work, we invite you to explore the improvements we've made and give us your feedback.
 We look forward to hearing your thoughts and working together to improve the library.